Select Presentations and Publications

 "Routes: 20th Century Japan in Objects, Images, and Personal Exchange,” Department of Languages, Literatures and Linguistics, Syracuse University, (April 1, 2016, invited speaker).
 Archives In Between: Cultural Preservation, Material to Digital.
 Panel organizer, moderator, and presentation, “Re-Envisioning Japan: a digital archive of material culture.”
 University of Rochester, February 20, 2015.

 "Introducing Re-Envisioning Japan," for the panel, “Re-Envisioning Japan: a Faculty-DH Center Collaboration,” Digital Scholarship Colloquium 2014: Pedagogy and Practices, The Freedman Center for Digital Scholarship, Kelvin Smith Library, Case Western Reserve University, November 6, 2014.
-Panel organizer and presenter for panel on Re-Envisioning Japan with REJ team members in the University of Rochester Digital Humanities Center. (refereed)
+Panel organizer and presenter for a panel on Re-Envisioning Japan with REJ team members in the University of Rochester Digital Humanities Center. (refereed)

 “Re-Envisioning Japan as Destination in 20th Century Visual and Material Culture,” 2014 International Conference on Digital Future and Mediated Society: Digital Media and Cultural Communication, Zhejiang University (China), May 25, 2014. (invited speaker)